Ezek-404/Ezek-404/README.md

 - :seedling: Also, Exploring new Front-end Frameworks to create user-friendly and responsive design.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I create simple projects, like CRUD operations, and many more.
 ---

 :hammer_and_wrench: Languages and Tools :